 If you go to Queenstown you have to have a Fergburger.
-It was tasty!!
+It was one of the top recommendations for Queenstown for food and I’m glad that I went.
+It was really delicious.
 Just remember they call ketchup tomato sauce in New Zealand and Australia!
-I’d love to go back and try out more of the different options.
-I remember the names were pretty cheeky and the veggie burger was even called Bun Laden.
+The names of the burgers were pretty cheeky.
+I recall the veggie burger was called Bun Laden.

 Hikari Izakaya lunch bento box

-While I was on the South Island, I took a day trip down to Milford Sound.
-Milford Sound is a fiord in Fiordland National Park in the southwest of New Zealand’s South Island.
-I wanted to go there for a few days but I didn’t have a car and wasn’t sure what I would do down there if I didn’t have a car.
-Things are not cheap in New Zealand, so a bus day trip it was.
 The day trip and ferry for an hour and a half into the sound was over $100.
-Pretty pricey but worth it in the end.
-A lot of decisions I made while I was in New Zealand was about money.
-Traveling solo costs a bit more and I was also at the beginning of my RTW so I was extra cautious about how I spent my money and trying to conserve when I could.
+Pretty pricey for a day trip but so worth it in the end.
+A lot of decisions I made while I was in New Zealand were about money.
+Travelling solo costs a bit more and at the beginning of my RTW, I was more cautious about how I spent my money.

-I took this snap from inside the Naked Bus (a bus company that is now defunct) that I took from Queenstown to Milford Sound.
-It’s another view of Lake Wakatipu.
+The photo below was taken from inside the Naked Bus (a bus company that is now defunct) on the drive from Queenstown to Milford Sound.
+It's another view of Lake Wakatipu.
 Pretty gorgeous from all sides!